117th Air Refueling Wing Airmen keep their KC-135R Stratotanker fleet always ready

 |0

-This work, 117th Air Refueling Wing Airmen keep their KC-135R Stratotanker fleet always ready [Image 9 of 9], by SSgt Shelby Thurman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 117th Air Refueling Wing Airmen keep their KC-135R Stratotanker fleet always ready, by SSgt Shelby Thurman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT